mottram/nag/README.md

 ### Usage

 Run `nag` on its own to see the oldest item on your todo list.
-Use the following commands to manage the list.
+Use nag with these arguments to manage your list:

- ls    show the contents of your list a     add an item to your list c     clear your list d [n] remove item [n] from your list
+* a - add an item to your list
+* c - clear your list
+* d [n] - remove item [n] from your list
+* ls - show the contents of your list

 ### Bugs

-Um, it probably only works on an up-to-date installation of Arch Linux with `$XDG_CONFIG_HOME` set to `~/.config`.
+Um, it probably only works on an up-to-date installation of Arch Linux with `$XDG_CONFIG_HOME` set to `~/.config` at the moment.
 I'll fix that shortly!

-#### Why?
+### Why?

-I know the world doesn't need yet another CLI todo list thingy, but I just finished _[Learning Python the Hard Way](http://learnpythonthehardway.org/index)_ and wanted to make something.
+I know the world doesn't need yet another CLI todo list thingy, but I just finished _[Learning Python the Hard Way](http://learnpythonthehardway.org/index)_ and wanted to try to make something.